Joseph-Anthony-King/SudokuCollective---Deprecated/README.md

 For the *License* field in *DefaultAdminApp* and *DefaultClientApp* you can enter a hexadecimal value, random values can be generated [here](https://www.guidgenerator.com/online-guid-generator.aspx), braces aren't necessary but you should include hyphens.

 In the API project you will also find the Vue.js client app.
 You will need to add a *.env* file to the client app.
 In the app you will see a *dummyenv.js* file that documents the required values just as the *dummysettings.json* file does in the API project.
-Just replace the values where it states 'your value here'.
+Just replace the values where it states 'your value here' and rename the file to *.env*.

 Once the above is done you will need to instantiate the database.
 In the API project run the following command: